Character Flaws: Why They’re So Important to Your Story [With Examples]

 What is a Character Flaw?

-There’s no single definition of a character flaw – but in general, we could say that it’s some kind of imperfection or undesirable quality in your character.
+There’s no single definition of a character flaw – but in general, we could say that it’s any kind of imperfection or undesirable quality in your character.
+Perhaps they’re kind and hard-working, but prone to impatience; strong and brave, but arrogant; or generous and friendly, but rather naive.
+Character flaws can be moral shortcomings, negative traits, or positive traits taken too far (e.g. confidence tipping over into hubris).

-Character flaws can stand in the way of your character reaching their goals – and they may well be issues that your character needs to overcome as they develop throughout the story.
+Character flaws can stand in the way of your character reaching their goals.
+They may well be issues that your character needs to overcome as they develop throughout the story.

-Character flaws come in different sizes.
+Character flaws also come in different sizes.
 Think about:

 Why Should Your Character Have Flaws?